Getty Images

 The payload information demonstrates the importance of HTTPS, SSH and other protocols that encrypt data -- or the use of IPsec, which can encrypt protocols that don't offer built-in encryption themselves.

 You probably aren't too interested in the payload as part of network troubleshooting.
-Instead, you're likely concerned with questions of connectivity -- that kind of troubleshooting involves source and destination addresses and port numbers.
+Instead, you're likely concerned with questions of connectivity, and that kind of troubleshooting involves source and destination addresses and port numbers.

 Apply what you've learned

-• Perhaps you already know what connections should be made, based on MAC or IP addresses, port numbers, etc. The headers show what connections are being made or attempted.
+• You might know which connections should be made, based on MAC or IP addresses, port numbers, etc. The headers show which connections are being made or attempted.

 • Use Wireshark on either side of a firewall to see what network traffic flows through it.
 This might help confirm firewall rules.